Carnations-Botanica/Core-Configuration-Docs/_hardware/04-CompatibilityCharts/05-Misc/index.md

 - Nearly any SATA optical drive will work, though you may need to use a specific SMBIOS.

+# Peripherals

+- Whatever you got, it will work.

 <p align="center">You can continue below using the Nav Bar.</p>

 <h2 align="center">